apache/shenyu-website/content/en/projects/shenyu/dubbo-proxy/index.md

 ```

 * Support for customized multi-parameter type
-* Create a new implementation class A in your gateway project of `org.apache.shenyu.web.dubbo.DubboParamResolveService`.
+* Create a new implementation class `MyDubboParamResolveService` in your gateway project of `org.apache.shenyu.web.dubbo.DubboParamResolveService`.

 ```java
 public interface DubboParamResolveService {